What is Value-Added Tax (VAT)?

 What’s the purpose of VAT?

-Just like other indirect taxes and income tax, VAT’s purpose is to raise government revenue.
+Just like any other indirect tax or income tax, value-added taxes are designed to raise government revenue.

 The VAT system was designed to be more direct and less complicated than sales taxes or gross turnover taxes.
-VAT is easier to track than some tax systems because it’s levied at each stage, and all merchants are required to maintain meticulous records of purchases, sales, and supplies.
+Value-added tax is easier to track than some tax systems because it’s levied at each stage of the supply chain, and all merchants are required to maintain meticulous records of purchases, sales, and supplies.
 It’s also administered by the federal government rather than numerous state and local governments.

-That said, value-added tax has historically been relatively easy to avoid.
+Historically, value-added tax has been relatively easy to avoid.
 The European Union has long suffered from an extremely high VAT Gap: the difference between the amount of value-added tax revenue expected and the amount actually collected and remitted.
+In fact, in 2020, intra-EU trade VAT fraud was believed to account for roughly a quarter of missing value-added tax revenues in the European Union.

 Does my business need to register for VAT?

-VAT requirements vary by country, but usually you need to register to collect and remit VAT in countries where you:
+A business is typically required to register to collect and remit VAT in countries where it:

-• Meet the value-added tax registration threshold; or
+• Meets the value-added tax registration threshold; or

 Permanent establishment